 When the Comey memos are finally disclosed, what do we find out?

-we learned that there was no investigative or national security reason to have concealed them as they had claimed.
+We learned that there was no investigative or national security reason to have concealed them as they had claimed.

-The only thing they were afraid in that case was it was embarrassing because the FBI and Comey, who said he didn't say it, they all believed that Michael Flynn was telling the truth.
+The only thing they were afraid in that case is it was embarrassing because the FBI and Comey, who said he didn't say it, they all believed that Michael Flynn was telling the truth.

-you And we also learned that the FBI and DOJ had used the unverified steel dossier to obtain the surveillance warrant on at least one person tried to tied to the Trump campaign.
+And we also learned that the FBI and DOJ had used the unverified steel dossier to obtain the surveillance warrant on at least one person tied to the Trump campaign in contravention of express guidelines that, quote, only documented and verified information may be used to support FBI applications to the FISA court.

 Who's going to pay the price for bringing unverified documents to the FISA court judges in the original application and subsequent three renewal applications?

-By the way, you know, the big deal.
+By the way, you know, the big deal, oh, General Flynn violated the Logan Act.

 Okay, he was talking to his soon-to-be counterpart.